Transforming the Region of the Maya Forest

 Our strength lies in our partnerships.
 We work with small and large producers, Mayan communities, research institutions, private companies and government agencies at all scales to develop and test solutions that work for the landscape as a whole.
 We take what has worked for millennia and incorporate cutting-edge technology and science to create practices that respond to our current challenges.
 This approach has multiple benefits: improving livelihoods and creating sustainable opportunities for growth; improving food and water security; protecting habitats to support biodiversity; and confronting climate change.

 Our work revolves around three main themes:

-· Transforming how development occurs on working lands to drive sustainable commodity production and green growth in agriculture, forestry and other sectors;
+- Transforming how development occurs on working lands to drive sustainable production in agriculture, forestry and other sectors;